cloud-on-prem/iam-capable/README.md

       # - ROLE_NAME2: The name of the second IAM role to compare capabilities for.
       # - OUTPUT_FORMAT (optional): The output format for the fetched results.
 Available formats: CSV (default), JSON.
     ```

+## Limitations

+Currently, the tool does a "basic" comparison of policy statements.
+For example, it does not look at policy boundaries or conditions on statements.

 ## Sample Outputs (when piped to [csvkit](https://csvkit.readthedocs.io/en/latest/) or [jq](https://github.com/stedolan/jq))